achla1407/achla1407/README.md

 - 🌱 I’m currently learning MACHINE LEARNING.
 - 💞️ I’m looking to collaborate on ML PROJECT WITH INTEGRATION OF BIOTECHNOLOGY ASPECT.
 - 📫 connect me through linkedin (www.linkedin.com/in/achala-pandey-740b64280)
-- ⚡ Fun fact:I am an UI/UX designer.
+- ⚡ Fun fact:I am also an intermediate  level of UI/UX designer.

 <!---
 achla1407/achla1407 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.